Lizzd/Openpose-Pose-classify/README.md

 ## Training and Results below:
 Training took approximately 14 mins running on a single AMD Radeon(TM) Graphics for each among the 3 models, and was run for 100 epochs with a batch size of 4096.

-Run the code "BerkeleyIMU.ipynb" to train and get result.
+Run the code "ModelTraining.ipynb" to train and get result.

 ## Conclusion